 What's the deal with tonsil stones?
 Bad breath, irritation and a whitish mark at the back of your throat are a few signs that you have a tonsil stone.
 But should you be particularly concerned about them?
-Not everyone develops tonsil stones and many people who do have them are not bothered by them.
-If you are concerned about those white things seemingly embedded in your tonsils, here is everything you ever wanted to know about tonsil stones.
+Not everyone develops tonsil stones and many people who do have them aren't bothered by them.
+If you are concerned about those white things seemingly embedded in your tonsils, here's everything you ever wanted to know about tonsil stones.

-When you open your mouth and say "awww," you can usually see two glands, known as the tonsils, at the back of it.
-Your tonsils help your immune system by filtering viruses or bacteria that make their way into your body through the mouth, its rightly said that tonsils are your "body's first line of defense."
+When you open your mouth and say "ahhh" you can usually see two glands, known as the tonsils, at the back of it.
+Your tonsils help your immune system as your body's first line of defense by filtering viruses or bacteria that make their way into your body through the mouth.

 As gross as it might sound, your tonsils are coated by mucous, which is the same mucous that lines the inside of your mouth.
-Along this lining is a number of pits and crypts.
-How many crypts the tonsils have varies from person to person.
-It is in these crypts or pits that bits of food, bacteria and other debris can get stuck.
+Along this lining there are a number of pits and crevices.
+How many crevices the tonsils have varies from person to person.
+It's in these crevices or pits that bits of food, bacteria and other debris can get stuck.
 The debris calcifies or hardens, turning into a tonsil stone.
 If you regularly have inflammation or irritation in your tonsils, you are more likely to develop tonsil stones.

-Many people with tonsil stones do not have any problems with them.
-As a 2013 study in the Journal of Clinical and Diagnostic Research put it, tonsil stones are uncommon and are very small when they do occur.
-Although many people with tonsil stones do not have any symptoms and might not even be able to see their tonsil stones, bad breath and other signs and symptoms can be connected to them.
+Many people with tonsil stones don't have any problems with them as they are uncommon and usually very small when they do occur.
+Although many people with tonsil stones don't have any symptoms and might not even be able to see their tonsil stones, bad breath and other signs and symptoms can be connected to them.

-Bad breath, trouble swallowing and inflammation – tonsil stones are no fun.
+Bad breath, trouble swallowing and inflammation – tonsil stones aren't fun.
 The good news is that problems from tonsil stones are rare.
 The even better news is that you can prevent them from occurring.

 Brushing your teeth regularly will sweep any food bits, bacteria and other debris out of your mouth before it has a chance to get stuck in the tonsils.
-If you are concerned about bad breath, whether related to tonsil stones or not, rinsing with mouthwash will help freshen your breath and kill the majority of bacteria in the mouth.
+If you're concerned about bad breath, whether related to tonsil stones or not, rinsing with a mouthwash will help freshen your breath and help reduce the majority of germs in the mouth.

-If tonsil stones are causing you a lot of discomfort or other troubles, you will want to speak with your dentist or doctor.
-Although it is not performed as often today as it once was, sometimes a tonsillectomy, or surgically removing the tonsils, is the best way to prevent tonsil stones and any other issues you have with the tonsils.
+If tonsil stones are causing you a lot of discomfort or other troubles, you'll want to speak with your dentist or doctor.
+Although it's not performed as often today as it once was, sometimes a tonsillectomy, or surgically removing the tonsils, is the best way to prevent tonsil stones and any other issues you have with the tonsils.

 Think of your tonsils like the appendix of your mouth.
-They help your immune system, but if they are causing you trouble, you can live without them.
+They help your immune system, but if they're causing you trouble, you can live without them.